My Reliability Engineering Passion

 Previously a member of the U.S. delegation as a voting member of the IEC TC 56 – Durability.
 And a current voting member of the U.S. TAG to ISO TC 69 Applications of statistical methods teams.

-A regular speaker at the Reliability and Maintainability Symposium (RAMS®) and other conferences, I also blog at NoMTBF.com, CRE Preparation Notes, and Musings.
+A prior speaker at the Reliability and Maintainability Symposium (RAMS®) and other conferences, I also blog at NoMTBF.com, CRE Preparation Notes, and Musings.
 Plus, host or produce a few podcast shows including Speaking of Reliability, Accendo Reliability Webinar Series, and Dare to Know.

 My Bachelor of Science in Physics is from the United States Military Academy and I have a Master of Science in Statistics from Stanford University.
 I enjoy rock climbing, triathlons, exploring the world, continual learning, and cooking.Ask a question or send along a comment.
 Please login to view and use the contact form.